Longfin yellowtail: Taxonomy

 Achille Valenciennes, and Georges Cuvier published the first description of this species in 1833, although Cuvier died in 1832.
-Valenciennes and Cuvier together described many fish species, most notably in the 22-volume, Histoire naturelle des poissons, (Natural History of Fish).
+Valenciennes and Cuvier together described many fish species most notably in the volume 22-volume Histoire naturelle des poissons (Natural History of Fish).

 Description

 The longfin yellowtail has a less elongated, more flattened body than most jack species.
 Their dorsal fin and anal fins are elongated, and their outer edges have a definite sickle shape.
 The first rays of the almaco dorsal fin's longest parts are nearly twice as long as the dorsal spines, also different from other jacks.

 They reach a typical length of 90 cm, sometimes reaching 160 cm and 59.9 kg.
 Typical catch is approximately ten pounds, however, according to the Florida Fish and Wildlife Conservation Commission, which describes it as wide-ranging in small groups and not a common catch.

 Generally, longfin yellowtails are dusky-colored with faint amber or olive stripes down their sides.
 Their upper bodies and lower fins usually are dark brown or dark blue-green.
 The belly is much lighter and appears brassy or lavender.
 The nuchal bar and most of the fins are dark on adults.
 Exceptions are the pelvic fins which are white on the ventral sides.